Extremely Large Telescope: Secondary mirror

 Making the secondary mirror is a major challenge as it is highly convex, and aspheric.
 It is also very large; at 4.25 m in diameter and weighing 3.5 t, it will be the largest secondary mirror ever employed on an optical telescope and the largest convex mirror ever produced.

 In January 2017, ESO awarded a contract for the mirror blank to Schott AG, who cast it later the same year from Zerodur.
 In May 2017, Schott AG was also awarded the contract for the much larger primary segment of the mirror.

 Complex support cells are also necessary to ensure the flexible secondary and tertiary mirrors retain their correct shape and position; these support cells will be provided by SENER.
 Like the tertiary mirror, the secondary mirror will be mounted on 32 points, with 14 along its edges and 18 on the back.
 The entire assembly will be mounted on a hexapod, allowing its position to be aligned every few minutes to sub-micrometer precision.
 Deformations on the secondary mirror have a much smaller effect on the final image compared to errors on the tertiary, quaternary, or quinary mirrors.

 The pre-formed glass-ceramic blank of the secondary mirror is being polished and tested by Safran Reosc.
-The mirror will be shaped and polished to a precision of 15 nanometres (15 millionths of a millimetre) over the optical surface.
+The mirror will be shaped and polished to a precision of 15 nanometres (15 billionths of a metre) over the optical surface.

 By early 2024 this mirror was reported to be close to final accuracy.